Walking on sunshine

 Encouraging innovation

-The project is one of a number awarded by the Challenge 22 programme of the tournament's Supreme Committee for Delivery & Legacy.
+The project is one of a number awarded by the Challenge 22 programme of the Qatar tournament's Supreme Committee for Delivery & Legacy.

 Its creator Fatma Al Nuaimi says it is as much about delivering a meaningful legacy as about the tournament itself.